-Pachysandra will make a wonderful groundcover and will grow very quickly.
-Pachysandra will do well in well drained, acidic and neutral soils.
+Pachysandra will make a beautiful groundcover and will grow very quickly.
+Pachysandra will do well in well-drained, acidic and neutral soils.

-The Pachysandra procumbens, more commonly known as the Alleghany Spurge, is a great choice when it comes to filling in empty areas of a landscape.
+The Pachysandra procumbens, more commonly known as the Alleghany Spurge, is an excellent choice when it comes to filling in empty areas of a landscape.
 It is a groundcover that grows in dense groups that can provide an attractive and unique display in otherwise hard to fill areas, such as bare patches under shade trees or large shrubs.

 The Pachysandra perennial plant makes a fantastic groundcover

 It has lush green foliage it also produces pretty flowers that bloom a pinkish color.
 This plant is a fast grower as well, so you plant in a few areas in your garden bed and in a short amount of time your whole garden bed will be covered with this gorgeous plant.
 Its flowers bloom from early spring to late winter, and it is very adaptable to many different soil types.
 The Pachysandra is commonly mistaken for a weed because of the lush color.